lammona/christmas-challenge-2024/README.md

 T3: Favourites section (when button2 is clicked)
--show list of favourites recipes✅ button4- name of favourite recipe- when clicked on "button4" title, list of ingriedients, instructions and picture will appear, button5-❌ delete from favourites button (next to the title)
+-show list of favourites recipes✅

+button4- name of favourite recipe in the list ✅- when clicked on "button4" title, list of ingriedients, instructions and picture will appear, button5-"delete from favourites" delete from favourites button (next to the title) ✅

 T4:
 functionality -> js